prologin/gcc-site/README.md

 ```

 ## Run
-Go into `api/gccsite` and launch the following command :
+Go into `api/gccsite` and launch the following command:
 ```
 ./manage.py runserver
 ```